billfienberg/initial-contribution-list/README.md

 I hope this series of branches demonstrates my attempts to get an app working, add tests, and then incrementally improve the app without having to significantly change my tests.

+### The App

+I don't want to build a cliche app, like a todo list.
+And I'd prefer if my app actually solves a real problem and/or answers a real question(s) I've had for a while.

+#### Problem

+As a developer who has a handful of typos and grammatical errors in open source documentation, I want to see a list of all the repos that I've contributed to, along with how many stars all those repos have, so I can "measure" the reach of my impact.

+#### Solution

+I will build an app with the following features:

+- A text input where the user can type a GitHub username
+- A button that queries the GitHub GraphQL service for the [`repositoriescontributedto`](https://developer.github.com/v4/object/user/#repositoriescontributedto) for the specified user
+- A table of repos showing repo owner, name, and stargazers

 ### Agenda

 1. Configuration